Ibrahim-Sereer/Global-CO2-Emissions-Analysis/README.md

 - Implement targeted policies to reduce CO2 emissions in countries with the highest per capita emissions.
 - Promote the use of renewable energy sources to decrease reliance on fossil fuels.
 - Encourage international cooperation to address global CO2 emissions effectively.
+- Consider economic policies that address the relationship between GDP per capita and fertility rates.

 ---